Accessibility, compliance, and your winery website

 “But this other agency offers a flat rate package for full ADA compliance!”

-Then they’re either outsourcing the work for a very low wage, or they’re not doing a proper audit.
-Or they’re working for free.
+Then they’re either outsourcing the work for a very low wage, or they’re not doing a proper audit, or they’re working for free.
 Which seems the most likely to you?

 “But what about this other 3rd party service that provides ADA compliance with a widget?”